lacanoid/pgddl/README.md

   into other databases/scripts.
 This means prefering ALTER to CREATE, creating indexes which are part of a constraint with ADD CONSTRAINT and such.
 - No shell access or shell commands with hairy options required (for running pg_dump), just use SELECT nd hairy SQL!
+- It is entrely made out of plain SQL functions.

 Some disadvantages: